 Ohio Oil & Gas Activity

 Each year, the Ohio Department of Natural Resources (ODNR) Division of Oil and Gas Resources Management (DOGRM) compiles a report on oil and gas activities in Ohio.
-While their report has not yet been issued OOGA analyzed state records files in 2012 to provide this summary of oil and gas activity for 2012 (as of April 2013).
+This is a summary of this report for the year 2012.

-- Drilled an estimated 625 oil and gas wells in 40 of Ohio’s 88 counties.
+- Drilled an estimated 553 oil and gas wells in 44 of Ohio’s 88 counties.
 Of which 198 were drilled to the Utica/Point Pleasant formations.

-- The combined market value of Ohio produced oil and natural gas is over $747 million
+- The combined market value of Ohio produced oil and natural gas is over $706 million.

 New Well Depth Record